GoogleCloudPlatform/community/tutorials/load-testing-iot-using-gcp-and-locust/index.md

 2.  (optional) Update the `.env` file.

-    When more devices are added, it may be necessary to increase the number of Locust workers and GKE nodes.
+    When more devices are added, it may be necessary to increase the number of Locust workers.

     *   Increase LTK_NUM_LOCUST_WORKERS if the additional devices could cause excessive devices on a single worker (based on CPU/memory/thread usage).

-    *   Increase LTK_NUM_GKE_NODES to match LTK_NUM_LOCUST_WORKERS.
+    When specifying LTK_NUM_LOCUST_WORKERS, you need to make sure your GCP Compute Engine quotas allow the specified number of nodes.
+The `setupTest` script will create a GKE cluster with LTK_NUM_LOCUST_WORKERS+1 nodes.
+The podspec for the workers uses antiaffinity, so each worker is placed in a different node and the master is in its own node.

-    When specifying LTK_NUM_GKE_NODES, you need to make sure your GCP Compute Engine quotas allow the specified number of nodes.
     The main quota limits are on number of CPUs and number of IN_USE_ADDRESSES (one address is required per cluster node).
 There are quotas at the project and region levels.

         gcloud compute project-info describe --project my-ltk-driver | grep -C 1 IN_USE_ADDRESSES